 Holly is an avid downhill skier and mountain biker, and is currently the Maryland State Cross Country Mountain Bike Champion in her age group (sport category) and placed 5th nationally in 2009.
 Her strong interests are conditioning and skating.

 USA Hockey Level 5 Certified

 Megan grew up in Levittown, Pennsylvania and started playing hockey at the age of five.
 She began her career by playing for the Grundy Senators for a few years and then went on to play five seasons for the Princeton Tiger Lilies and also played for her high school team, the Truman Tigers, for two seasons.
 Upon graduating, Megan attended Stevenson University where she played NCAA DIII hockey for two years and was the Assistant Captain for one season.
-This will be Megan’s first year coaching with BYHC.
+This will be Megan’s second year coaching with BYHC.

 Jessie grew up in Lancaster Pennsylvania and started playing hockey when she was 7.
 She played on many teams growing up in the area, some being Reading Royals, Susquehanna Rapids and ending her last 3 years playing for the Quakers.
 Jessie also played for my high school varsity team at Penn Manor before going on to play four years at Stevenson University NCAA DIII winning the conference championship her senior year.